-Also, think about your specific needs: a toaster oven is more energy efficient than a conventional oven.
-A microwave is even more efficient than an oven or a stove.
+Also, think about your specific needs: a toaster oven is more energy efficient than a conventional oven for cooking a single portion.
+A kettle uses less energy to bring water to a boil than a pot on the stove.
 So buy and use the right appliances for what you want to do.

 When not using them, make sure you unplug your appliances to avoid “vampire power”, which describes the electricity those items use in stand-by mode.
 A multiple socket outlet with a switch is your easiest option to control several appliances, such as all gadgets connected to your TV, at the same time.
 Turn off your lights when you are not in a room, and all lights when you leave the house.

 On this topic, you should also make sure you have the right lights installed: Compact Fluorescent Lights (CFL) and Light Emitting Diodes (LED) are much more energy-efficient than conventional light bulbs, and have a longer life as well!
 So next time you bust a bulb, replace them with an energy-efficient solution.